edvisor-io/sequelize-modeler/README.md

   },
   "tables": {
     "include": ["bar"], -- tables you want to feed to your templates.
-ATTN: [] === no op "exclude": [], -- the "I want all by X and Y" scenario "templates": [ -- these templates get rendered for each table.
+ATTN: [] === no op "exclude": [], -- the "I want all but X and Y" scenario "templates": [ -- these templates get rendered for each table.
 See below what data they get.
       "templates/sequelize_V6/model.ts.ejs", -- the output filename can be composed within the template.
       "templates/sequelize_V6/association.ts.ejs"